Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Detailed information and photos of each homestay’s bungalows and rooms are provided on individual homestay pages.

-Take care if using portable stoves or other naked flames indoors, and be extra careful if you use mosquito coils: Palm thatch huts are obviously highly combustible!
+Take care if using portable stoves or other naked flames indoors, and be extra careful if you use mosquito coils: Palm thatch huts are obviously highly combustible.

 NOTE: If you want a bungalow with the best amenities available, use the “Has ensuite bathroom/toilet” search filter on the accommodation page.